FAQ/Parent and Skater Resource page

 Skating supplies/costumes etc

-Skates: First time skaters need not spend a large amount of money on skates as entry level figure skates are widely available at skating stores and big box stores like Canadian Tire.
+Skates: First time skaters do not need to spend a large amount of money on skates as entry level figure skates are widely available at skating stores and big box stores.
+Used skates are also acceptable.
+Skates are not provided or rented out by Skate Oakville, please bring your own skates.
 More information on Learn to Skate equipment and skates is available in the Learn to Skate section of the website here: Learn To Skate FAQs

 Clothing: Skaters should dress warmly, especially in the Learn to Skate program as skaters are often closer to the cold ice surface, fall more frequently, and so usually wear thick jackets, pants and gloves.

 As skating skills improve, it is important that skaters dress warmly, in layers, and in clothing that they can easily move about the ice in.
 Skaters need full peripheral vision, on free skate sessions especially, so hats and hoods are not recommended.